ckeiser2/ckeiser2.github.io/_projects/A Myconid's Story Twee.md

 name: Twine - DND short story "A Myconid's Story"
 tools: [Twine, HTML, CSS]
 image: assets/pngs/html_story.png
-description: Short DND esque story with multiple endings showcase a choose your own adventure story with questionable writing but cool mechanics for being text based.
+description: Creative writing DND-esque story with multiple endings written in HTML and CSS along with the Twine engines own language to hold onto and remember variables.
+Showcases a choose your own adventure story with questionable writing but cool mechanics for being text based.
+Decisions matter and even programmed a stats system in one of the storylines.
+Clicking on page will send you to an itch.io page where you can enjoy the html or Twine's own language "Twee" version.
 external_url: https://ckyzer2.itch.io/a-myconids-story
 ---